Sniffing lighter fluid for a high (huffing)?

 For many young people, inhalation of solvent fumes, also called "huffing," is their first chemically-induced high.
 This is likely due to the fact that these agents are legal, cheap, and readily available around the house.
 Although huffing may be seen as a cheap thrill (literally), the user may pay for it by vomiting, loss of sensation, and unconsciousness as unwanted side effects, or even death.
 Since 1970 there has been a steady rise in "sudden sniffing death," where a single session of huffing causes an otherwise healthy person to die.
 The user first experiences irregular and rapid heart beats, followed by heart failure and then death.
 Besides sudden sniffing death, huffing can also lead to death via asphyxiation, where the inhaled fumes take up the space in lungs, leaving no room for oxygen, suffocation from breathing in an enclosed area, convulsions, comas or seizures due to abnormal activity in the brain, and choking from inhaling vomit.
 If that's still not enough to worry about, the user can also die or be seriously injured if they drive, cross busy streets, and do other things that require sharp judgment and reflexes while under the influence.

-Hopefully when your friend is informed of the many long-term downsides for such a short-lasting high, s/he will be more convinced to quit huffing and seek out other safe and natural highs that will let her or him breathe easily.
+Hopefully when your friend is informed of the many long-term downsides for such a short-lasting high, he will be more convinced to quit huffing and seek out other safe and natural highs that will let him breathe easily.
 For more information on the effects of huffing, check out the related Q&A's from the Go Ask Alice! archives below.